Banks paying closer attention to home loan affordability

 But more pressure has come on the banks in the wake of last year's Australian Royal Commission into misconduct which found the Australian banks were highly reliant on using average household spending data to base their lending decisions on rather than using spending data from the individuals applying for the loan.

-Bruce Patten, a mortgage broker at Loan Market said banks here were asking for more information on people's spending habits that ever before.
+Bruce Patten, a mortgage broker at Loan Market said banks here were asking for more information on people's spending habits than ever before.

 "There is definitely more pressure on home loan servicing.